philip82148/cpp-dump/README.md

 ### Display example

-See also the image in the section ["A wide variety of supported types"](#a-wide-variety-of-supported-types).
+See also the image in the section [A wide variety of supported types](#a-wide-variety-of-supported-types).

 ```console
 # Arithmetic